 Opening the washing machine lid or door after the end of the wash cycle and discovering your clothes are still submerged underwater can really dampen your spirits.
-Before you invest in a vintage hand-cranked laundry wringer to squeeze out that water, you should troubleshoot the likely causes of the washer failing to drain or spin (hint: the two can be related).
+Before you invest in a vintage hand-cranked laundry wringer to squeeze out that water, you should troubleshoot the likely causes of why the washing machine won’t drain or spin (hint: the two can be related).
 The solution to the problem can be quite simple, and the appliance replacement part you need can be relatively inexpensive and easy to install.

 How a top-load washer drains the tub